koenrane/KR-new-site/content/Deep causal transcoding.md

 # Introduction

 I consider the problem of *mechanistically eliciting latent behaviors* (abbreviated as MELBO), a problem which I introduced and motivated in a [previous post](/melbo)[^bignote-api].
 In particular, a good solution to MELBO learns perturbations of a model's internals  with the following goals in mind:

+**Generalization**
-1. **Generalization:** We want perturbations which generalize across different prompts, serving as evidence of a distinct mode of the behavior of the LLM, rather than a one-off occurrence of some strange sequence of tokens.
+: We want perturbations which generalize across different prompts, serving as evidence of a distinct mode of the behavior of the LLM, rather than a one-off occurrence of some strange sequence of tokens.

+**Behavorial Coverage**
-2. **Behavorial Coverage:** We want to be able to elicit a diverse range of (potentially un-anticipated) behaviors.
+: We want to be able to elicit a diverse range of (potentially un-anticipated) behaviors.

+Out-of-distribution Coverage
-3. **Out-of-distribution Coverage:** We want perturbations which are useful for understanding the *out-of-distribution* behavior of LLMs.
+: We want perturbations which are useful for understanding the *out-of-distribution* behavior of LLMs.
 In particular, we want to discover perturbations using important feature directions in the model's activation space,  *even if these directions are never active in available training data*[^bignote-diff].

+Mechanistic Anomaly Detection
-4. **Mechanistic Anomaly Detection:**  A mechanistic perturbation naturally suggests an approach for [mechanistic anomaly detection](https://www.alignmentforum.org/posts/vwt3wKXWaCvqZyF74/mechanistic-anomaly-detection-and-elk): before deployment, train a large set of unsupervised model perturbations.
+: A mechanistic perturbation naturally suggests an approach for [mechanistic anomaly detection](https://www.alignmentforum.org/posts/vwt3wKXWaCvqZyF74/mechanistic-anomaly-detection-and-elk): before deployment, train a large set of unsupervised model perturbations.
 Then during deployment, check whether the model's activations look similar to those of one of the learned perturbations, and if so, whether this perturbation encodes a problematic behavior.

 [^bignote-api]: Note that I conceive of MELBO as a set of requirements for a behavior elicitation method, rather than as a method itself.
 In this post I consider several different methods for MELBO, all based off learning unsupervised steering vectors by searching directly in a model's activation space for important directions.
 I think this is the most natural approach towards MELBO, but could imagine there existing other approaches, such as sampling diverse completions, clustering the completions, and fine-tuning the model to emulate the different clusters.